Flux7Labs/central-repo-dot-github/pull_request_template.md

 ## Developer Checklist
 - [ ] My change requires a change to the documentation.
-- [ ] I have updated my branch with the lastest changes in master.
+- [ ] I have updated my branch with the latest changes in master.
 - [ ] I have communicated with the team any changes that might affect work in progress.
 - [ ] I have updated Trello to reflect current state of the feature.